THE LIVE VIDEO DELAY SYSTEM

 A timeline of video delay activities can be found in the event archive.

-To view pieces from the three main shooting sessions so far, please visit the collection pages below:
+To view pieces from the first three shooting sessions, please visit the collection pages below:

 |MELA Foundation (NYC)||MELA Foundation (NYC)||Duke Street Building (Alexandria, VA)|